Arkansas State Hospital

 General Adult Service

-The General Adult Service area is comprised of three, 30-bed units for persons 18 years of age and older.
-To be admitted to this area an individual must first be screened at one of the 15 community mental health centers (CMHCs) located across the state.
+The General Adult Service area is comprised of three units for persons 18 years of age and older.
+To be admitted to this area an individual must first be screened by one of the 12 community mental health centers (CMHCs) located across the state.
 The screening for appropriate admission is based on continuity of care and treatment which provides the least restrictive setting.
 Each CMHC offers an array of services from brief intervention therapies to long-term community support services.
 The CMHCs offer 24-hour emergency care.
 If more restrictive care is needed a local hospital or crisis unit, may be contacted.
-It is the philosophy of DBHS that responsibility, authority, and accountability for client services should be at the local level.
+It is the philosophy of DAABHS that responsibility, authority, and accountability for client services should be at the local level.

-The Adolescent Service area is comprised of two units: an 18 bed co-educational program for adolescents 13 to 17 years of age who are in need of acute or residential psychiatric care and an 18-bed program for adolescent males 13-17 years of age who have committed a sexual offense.
+The Adolescent Service area is comprised of two units: a co-educational program for adolescents 13 to 17 years of age who are in need of acute or residential psychiatric care and a program for adolescent males 13-17 years of age who have committed a sexual offense.
 Patients may be referred by local CMHCs, other divisions of the Department of Human Services, private treatment providers, or the juvenile courts.

 Education and Training